atomandspace/ftp-cons/README.txt

-program for verifying the FTP consistency information
+program to verify ftp consistency